 Cover your compost pile.
 Your compost will do best if it is moist, not wet.
 To protect it from snow, sleet and spring melt, cover it now with a heavy tarp.
-The tarp will help keep the moisture in while protecting your compost from getting too wet.
+The tarp will help keep the moisture in while protecting it from getting too wet.

 Once you get your compost ready for fall, you’ll be able to sit back and relax while you plan your spring garden.